Slaymish/3dSpanningTrees/README.md

 ### Or install the blender addon (MSTAdddon.py)

-To will let you make MST's directly in blender.
+This will let you make MST's directly in blender.
 Generate button located in the **Tool** tab in the right panel.

 ***